This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

 Post-revolution restructuring of the automotive sector has allowed for a more open market with more foreign brands.
-U.S. manufacturers should be sensitive not only to the current European-dominated market structure, but also to the potential for new market entrants, especially from Asia.
-The motorization rate in Tunisia is very low, with only 135 vehicles per 1,000 inhabitants in 2020 (a quarter of the rate in Europe).
+U.S. manufacturers should be sensitive to the current Asian and European dominated market structure.
+The motorization rate in Tunisia is very low, with only 187 vehicles per 1,000 inhabitants in 2021 (a quarter of the rate in Europe).